Camshafts & Followers

 Appearance: Premature wear of one or more cam-lobes & followers.
 The follower contact surface will be concaved with chipped edges.

 Causes: Incompatible cam-lobe & follower contact surface geometry.
 Often caused by fitting new camshaft with old followers or vice versa.
-Can also result from lubricant starvation from a blocked or restriction in oil supply.
+This can also result from lubricant starvation from a blocked or restriction in oil supply.

 Remedy: Thoroughly flush the lubricating system, replace the cam and followers, prime with extreme pressure lubricant and replace oil and filter.
 Do not mix old and new components.